 Local Authority (Integrated) Pollution, Prevention and Control (LA-IPPC) and Local Authority Pollution, Prevention and Control (LAPPC)

 Some industrial techniques have potential to cause pollution.
 Since 1990 many of these processes have required a 'Permit' from the Environment Agency and Local Authorities to operate.

 'Prescribed' processes are those industrial technologies that have a potential to cause pollution and are prescribed by legislation.

 The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010 (as amended) requires that processes identified in the Act, or by regulations made under the Act, must have a Permit to operate.

 The Act covers a wider range of industrial processes using A1, A2 and 'Part B' classifications.

-The Environment Agency controls A1 processes and local authorities control A2 and 'Part B' processes.
+The Environment Agency controls A1 processes (e.g. Fawley Refinery) and Local Authorities control A2 and 'Part B' processes.

-There are currently no known A2 processes within the New Forest District Council area.
+The only known A2 process within the New Forest District Council area is a Timber Treatment installation.
 'Part B' processes include activities such as vehicle re-spraying, wood, metal and plastic coating, surface cleaning, dry cleaners and unloading of petrol to name just a few.